acer51-doctom/how-to-JNUSTool/assets/Section3.md

-# Section III: How do I replace dumped files with JNUSTool?
+# Section III: How can I use JNUSTool?

 :construction: In construction!
 Come back later! :construction: